 Bill Clinton was weak.

-You know, the media, unless you're bowing on your hand and knee to a dictator and kissing their ring, somehow they don't think it's possible to have peace unless you're bribing murdering dictators or radical Islamic mullahs in the case of Tehran.
+You know, the media, unless you're bowing on your hand and knee to a dictator and kissing their ring, somehow they don't think it's possible to have peace unless you're bribing, murdering dictators or radical Islamic mullahs in the case of Tehran.

-You know they abuse women in Tehran.
+You know they abuse women in Tehran?

-You know that do you know that they kill gays and lesbians in Tehran?
+Do you know that they kill gays and lesbians in Tehran?

-Do you know that Christians and Jews, if you're discovered, you're persecuted and put in jail in Tehran.
+Do you know that Christians and Jews, if you're discovered, you're persecuted and put in jail in Tehran?

-That's that why would you give people with that mindset, the great champions on the left of human rights, Barack Obama and Hillary Clinton?
+Why would you give people with that mindset, the great champions on the left of human rights, Barack Obama and Hillary Clinton, why would you give those people any money?

-Release any money, give taxpayer money.
+Release any money, give taxpayer money?

 Why would you ever do that?

-And then we found out, yeah, in spite of all the promises that they weren't going to have nuclear weapons.
+And then we found out, yeah, in spite of all the promises that they weren't going to have nuclear weapons, yeah, well, they have them anyway.

 And a ballistic missile program to deliver them.